tydeno/Ploto/README.md

 RawContentLength  : 825

 ```

+# How to use
+If you want to use Ploto follow along:

+1. Download Ploto as .ZIP from [here](https://github.com/tydeno/Ploto/archive/refs/heads/main.zip)
+2.

 # FAQ
 > PlotoSpawner always tells me there are no temp drives available but there is enough storage?!